OfficialLambdax/_storageS-UDF/README.md

 - Doesnt provide the ability for a long runtime because of the previous mentioned con.

-The Dictionary Object Method
+The Dictionary Object Method.
 Functions that begin with _storageO are tied to this method.

 Pros
 - Very fast when writing or reading small Data sets.